 Residents may keep up to 32 chickens per 40,000 square foot area.
 The hen house or coop must be 50 feet from all lot lines.
 Additional rules apply.

-Residents may keep up to 4 chickens in a yard of any size.
-The pen must be moveable and at least 25 ft. from any home.
-First, get a permit from the Bureau of Animal Control (410) 396-4698.
-No roosters or other fowl are permitted.
+Residents may keep up to 4 chickens on lots less than 2,000 square feet.
+City regulations allow more chickens to be kept on larger lots.
+The coop must be at least 15 feet from any home.
+To get a permit, contact the Bureau of Animal Control at 410-396-4698.
 Additional rules apply.

 Residents may keep any amount of poultry as long as the poultry does not create a nuisance.
 The minimum lot size is one acre.